msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ### Dependent and independent perception

 Second, dependent and independent perception.
-Can our awareness occur independent of the existence of its immediate objects?
-Think of a case where someone is hallucinating.
+Is our awareness dependent on its immediate objects--such as bridges and cousins?
+Suppose someone is hallucinating.
 They report seeing a figure in the corner of a room.
 But there is no such figure.
 Can they still perceive that figure?
 Some say they can, others say they can't.
-Their dispute is over the immediate awareness constitutive of perceiving.
-We may distinguish between awareness that's dependent on its objects, and awareness that is merely 'intentional'.
-In recent discussion in the philosophy of perception this distinction has taken central stage.
+Their dispute is over the immediate awareness that constitutes perceiving.
+Either the awareness is dependent on its objects, or it is merely 'intentional'.
+This distinction is central in recent discussions of perception.

 ## The four theories of perception